-If digging a hole isn’t an option for you, you can always store your food above ground.
+If digging a hole isn’t an option, you can always store your food above ground.
 Ensure it is out of reach from scavengers like bears or raccoons and is covered, away from the elements.
 This could mean storing the food in parts of your garage or shed.

 You could even build a structure specifically for food storage.
-If this is the route you go, you can take steps to allow for more insulation or even install cooling in the summer.
-If you aren’t able to heat or cool your space and extreme temperatures are an issue, you might reconsider the underground option.
+If this is your route, you can take steps to allow for more insulation or even install cooling in the summer.
+If you cannot heat or cool your space and extreme temperatures are an issue, you might reconsider the underground option.

 Canned foods can be stored outside as long as they are protected from extreme heat and cold and kept in a dry, dark location.
 When choosing canned foods for long-term storage, it is essential to select undamaged cans with the longest best-by date and to avoid dirty or dusty cans or jars with bulging lids.